London

 How many days for London?

 We recommend at least 4-5 days to see the major sights without rushing.
-However, with RouteWhiz's optimized planning, you can cover the top highlights like the British Museum, Tower of London, and Buckingham Palace in just 2-3 days.
+However, with RouteWhiz's AI-assisted planning, you can cover the top highlights like the British Museum, Tower of London, and Buckingham Palace in just 2-3 days.

 Is the London Pass worth it?